Medical Scribe for Practicing

 Q: What does the program fee include?

-We offer the most comprehensive and inclusive program in the industry and includes tuition, course fees, textbooks and materials required to complete the course.
+We offer the most comprehensive and inclusive program in the industry.
+Our all-inclusive fee includes tuition, course fees, textbooks, and materials required to complete the course as outlined above.

 Q: What are the minimum computer requirements for the course?